 Despite the many benefits of program engagement, some families who receive support from WIC miss out on their WIC appointments at the agency, where they are able to claim their food benefits.
 Some families also stop participating before their children turn five and their eligibility ends.
 Researchers and practitioners have identified the “recertification” appointment around a child’s first birthday, which requires families to bring in paperwork to prove their eligibility, as a common drop off point in program participation nationwide.
 Indeed only 58% of America’s WIC-eligible one-year-olds participate in WIC compared to 79% of eligible infants.
 This drop in participation continues as children age, with only 25% of WIC-eligible four-year-olds participating in the program.

-ideas42 has worked with state and local WIC programs to use behavioral design to create solutions that help families overcome these behavioral barriers, including:
+Over five years, we worked with state and local WIC programs to use behavioral design to create solutions that help families overcome these behavioral barriers, including:

 - Enhancing customer service by designing tools to help participants navigate and set goals during WIC appointments.